Askaniy/TrueColorTools/ReadMe.md

 Input data is accepted in the form of filters measurements (such as color indices) or continuous spectra, in irradiance units or in magnitudes.
 Stores a comprehensive catalog of photometry in a proprietary format.
 Can process spectral cubes, multiband spacecraft images and correct images in enhanced colors.

+To calibrate the color of maps based on TCT data, I recommend using [Cylindrical Texture Calibrator](https://github.com/Askaniy/CylindricalTextureCalibrator).

 Please note that this is a hobby project and no guarantees are provided for the results.
 Help is welcome!

 ![TCT screenshot](screenshot.webp)